apollo-elements/apollo-elements/README.md

 - [😎 Cool Tricks](#-cool-tricks)
   - [📜 Inline Query Scripts](#-inline-query-scripts)
 - [👷‍♂️ Maintainers](#-maintainers)

+## 📑 API Docs
+If you just want to see the API Docs, check them out for all our packages at [apolloelements.dev](https://apolloelements.dev)

 ## 🤖 Demo
 [`#leeway`](https://lit-apollo-subscriptions.herokuapp.com) is a progressive web app that uses `lit-apollo` to make it easier for you to avoid doing actual work.
 Check out the [source repo](https://gitlab.com/bennyp/demo-lit-apollo-subscriptions) for an example of how to build apps with Apollo Elements.
 The demo includes: